What is a

 Our longer FAQ tackles more detailed questions about risk and cost-savings, the relationship between the public bank, private lenders, and quasi-publics, the advantages of establishing a state bank as opposed to a loan fund, and how current legislation differs from previous bills.

-Though we did not pass a bill in 2022, this legislative session has been groundbreaking for public banking in Massachusetts.
+The 2021-22 legislative session was groundbreaking for public banking in Massachusetts.

 - We substantially rewrote our legislation to create a public bank focused on the Commonwealth’s need for sustainable and affordable small business, climate, family/small farm and municipal financing.